 In 1915 Laemmle moved his business into the northern hills of California, and “with much fanfare” opened the doors to Universal City, along with Edison, who had, only a few years before, wanted his business to fail.
 After that business began to boom, and Laemmle found it hard to keep up, from his offices in New York.
 Eventually, he assigned a man by the name of Irving Thalberg as general manager of his studios, having been highly impressed by his sharp observations about how inefficiently the studios were being run.
 Needless to say, Thalberg became known as the ‘boy wonder’ for the company, turning out films that gave Universal its name.
 Unfortunately, Thalberg left in 1922, to join the Mayer Company, which would later become MGM Studios.

 Meanwhile, the Golden Age of Hollywood had begun, with celebrity names decorating the billboards at theatres all over the country and audiences flooding to watch whatever films the major studios put on for the show.
-In the midst of these, the leaders of Universal were rather busy expanding their business overseas and with their attentions elsewhere the company was one of the last to incorporate sound films into their repertoire, and being such, wasn’t very successful during the 1920s and 1930s, despite their vast numbers of released films.
-In the late 1930s, when the Great Depression of America hit the country, Universal would find itself inevitably stuck and in the red for quite some time, and thanks to its mounting debts, Carl Laemmle and his son (who he roped in to become the head of production) had to sell their shares to a small group of industrialists, led by John Cheever Cowdin.
+In the midst of these, the leaders of Universal were rather busy expanding their business overseas, and with their attention elsewhere the company was one of the last to incorporate sound films into their repertoire, and being such, wasn’t very successful during the 1920s and 1930s, despite their vast numbers of released films.
+In the late 1930s, when the Great Depression of America hit the country, Universal would find itself inevitably stuck and in the red for quite some time, and thanks to its mounting debts, Carl Laemmle and his son (who he roped in to become the Head of Production) had to sell their shares to a small group of industrialists, led by John Cheever Cowdin.

 Despite the few “hits” they had, in terms of films, they still wouldn’t find their acclaim until the 1970s, 20 years after the Golden Age of Hollywood.
 Learning from its earlier mistake with sound, Universal was one of the first production companies to jump on the TV bandwagon, combining both film and TV production studios into one.
 It was through this synergy that the company was reborn.
 It finally got its name back, thanks to its many productions and collaborations with new and budding artists, one of which would become a household name in all of film directing, Steven Spielberg.
 Turning out films like Jaws, E.T.
-The Extra Terrestrial and Jurassic Park, Universal would finally become the major player it was always meant to be.
+The Extra-Terrestrial, and Jurassic Park, Universal would finally become the major player it was always meant to be.

-With its latest blockbuster releases such as Pitch Perfect, Jurassic World and Furious 7 it seems like Universal is just warming up.
+With its latest blockbuster releases such as Pitch Perfect, Jurassic World, and Furious 7 it seems like Universal is just warming up.
 After all, the company does have a few theme parks under their belt, who knows what they could do in the 21st Century?